brandonkim12/brandonkim12.github.io/_posts/2018-12-06-embedded-system.md

 1. Architecture of Processor

-    a.
-Register The Temporal Device of memory that saves the data temporarily in processor - General Purpose Register - Control Register(Program Counter)- Status Register(Expresses the status of processor): Physically structured with the Latches and Flip-Flop
+    - Register The Temporal Device of memory that saves the data temporarily in processor - General Purpose Register - Control Register(Program Counter)- Status Register(Expresses the status of processor): Physically structured with the Latches and Flip-Flop

-    b.
-ALU(Arithmetic and Logic Unit): Arithmetic, Logic, Compliment, and Shift Operation- Status Register or Flag Register(Expresses the status caused by the result of operation)- It also represents the results of operations (occurrence of a 'carry' and 'overflow')
+    - ALU(Arithmetic and Logic Unit): Arithmetic, Logic, Compliment, and Shift Operation- Status Register or Flag Register(Expresses the status caused by the result of operation)- It also represents the results of operations (occurrence of a 'carry' and 'overflow')

-    c.
-CU(Control Unit): Controls the data flow between each devices in the processor which is needed to read and execute the command. - Instruction Register (Temporarily memorizes the instructions which was read from the position of main memory devices that is designated by the PC[Program Counter])- Instruction Decoder (Decodes the instructions recorded in the instruction register)- Control Signal Generator (Execute the instructions according to the control signal generated from the instruction decoder)
+    - CU(Control Unit): Controls the data flow between each devices in the processor which is needed to read and execute the command. - Instruction Register (Temporarily memorizes the instructions which was read from the position of main memory devices that is designated by the PC[Program Counter])- Instruction Decoder (Decodes the instructions recorded in the instruction register)- Control Signal Generator (Execute the instructions according to the control signal generated from the instruction decoder)

 2. Kind of Processor

-    a.
-I386: Processor which is same to the PC used by the developers, has been used so long time because of easy construction of developing IDE(Integral Developing Environment).
+    - I386: Processor which is same to the PC used by the developers, has been used so long time because of easy construction of developing IDE(Integral Developing Environment).
 By this continuous usage, it has a stability.

-    b.
-ARM: It's instructions are simple, and electricity consumption is very low.
+    - ARM: It's instructions are simple, and electricity consumption is very low.
 So, it has been used in individual portable terminal such as a cell-phone and smart-phone since the end of 1990's.

-    c.
-MIPS
+    - MIPS

-    d.
-PowerPC
+    - PowerPC

-    e.
-M68K
+    - M68K

 3. Program and Instructions